tennercheung/SevSeg-SixDig/README.md

 |digit5     |6     |Pin 14|
 |digit6     |7     |Pin 16|

-The segment pins are hooked directly to the Arduino
+The segment pins are hooked directly to the Arduino Nano

 | |Arduino  |NSA1166|
 | :------------- | :----------: | -----------: |